 Darcy Vernier grew up in Montana and Brazil.
-He graduated American University in Washington D.C. and joined the Marine Corps.
-In the Marines, he was a combat helicopter pilot, earning 3 Distinguished Flying Crosses and 50 Air Medals in Vietnam.
-He later instructed in Pensacola.
-He spent a few years in business and then got back into airplanes, flying Boeings for airlines in the US and bush planes for the UN in Africa and the Middle East.
+He graduated American University in Washington D.C. where he was active in theater.
+Then, in 1965, he joined the Marine Corps.
+In the Marines he was a combat helicopter pilot, earning 3 Distinguished Flying Crosses and 50 Air Medals in Vietnam.
+He later instructed Navy and Marine Corps fixed wing students in Pensacola.

 After some business “adventures” in Washington DC, Orlando and New Orleans, he was working as a bartender on Maui.
 Wanting to return to aviation he flew Twin Otters for Aloha Island Air for three years and then left Hawaii to attend grad school at Emerson College in Boston.
 While there, he was hired by AirServ International to fly Twin Otters for the UN in the Sudan during the Sudanese civil war.
 AirServ operated out of Lokichokio, Kenya, and the Sudanese capital, Khartoum, most flights were out of unimproved dirt strips in the “Bush”.
 He continued directed studies at Emerson by mail and fax.

 Returning to the US, Darcy finished his MFA at Emerson in Creative Writing with a GPA of 3.92.
 His master’s thesis was the screenplay SUDAN, which was also a Nicholl Fellowship quarter finalist.